Subset expansions of monoids: Introduction

 \section{Introduction}

-This paper initiates the study of finitary conditions (that is, conditions satisfied by every finite monoid) in the context of certain expansions of monoids.
 Monoid expansions provide systematic ways to build a new monoid from a given input monoid, often by inflating the set of idempotents in some structured manner.
 They were introduced in \cite{BR84} to facilitate the application of techniques in finite semigroup theory to infinite monoids and semigroups.
 Most well-studied examples of expansions have the property that when restricting the input to an interesting class of monoids (e.g. groups, cancellative monoids, unipotent monoids), the output of the expansion is a monoid with desirable structural properties.
 For example, the Szendrei expansion \cite{Sz89} maps: groups to inverse monoids \cite{BR84}, right cancellative monoids to left ample monoids \cite{FG90} and unipotent monoids to (what are now called) left restriction monoids \cite{FGG99}.
 In fact, \cite{BR84} used an earlier formulation, known as the prefix expansion, which is equivalent to the Szendrei expansion in the case the monoid is a group; \cite{Ho07} investigates the prefix expansion of an arbitrary monoid.
 The underlying construction used in these expansions is a semidirect product formed from the monoid $M$ acting on a particular semilattice of subsets of $M$.
 It is then natural to consider the `parent' expansion where the semilattice contains {\em all} subsets of $M$, and this is our focus here.
 Specifically, this paper considers the expansion formed via the action of a monoid $M$ on its power set $\mathcal{P}(M)$ viewed as a monoid (indeed, a semilattice) with respect to the operation of union, and with identity element $\emptyset$, with left action of $M$ on $\mathcal{P}(M)$ given by $( m,X) \mapsto mX = \{mx: x \in X\}$ for all $X \in \mathcal{P}(M)$ and all $m \in M$.
-Throughout the paper we will write $\mathcal{S}(M)$ to denote $\mathcal{P}(M) \rtimes M$ with product given by $(X,x)(Y,y) = (X \cup xY, xy)$, and with identity element $(\emptyset, 1)$, where $1$ is the identity element of $M$, and we shall refer to monoids of this form as `special semidirect products'.
+Throughout the paper we will write $\mathcal{S}(M)$ to denote $\mathcal{P}(M) \rtimes M$ with product given by $(X,x)(Y,y) = (X \cup xY, xy)$, and with identity element $(\emptyset, 1)$, where $1$ is the identity element of $M$.
+We refer to monoids of this form as `subset expansions' to indicate that this construction involves the action of $M$ on its subsets.